 The screeding process helps to force the Helix and aggregates below the surface.
-Make there the screed engages the concrete in its auger for best results.
+Make sure that the screed engages the concrete in its auger for best results.

 Helix is fully compatible with hard trowel operations, take a look at this video for some best practices.

 Helix will finish smooth against forms without protruding.
-Be sure to make sure form edges are clean an free of damage.
+Be sure to make sure form edges are clean and free of damage.

 Similar to form finishes, Helix works well with concrete stamps.
 Follow normal best practices for stamping.

 Helix cuts cleanly due to its screw shaped threading.
 Review our best practices for early entry and wet cutting.